BartekJimenez/wordstreamApp/docs/readme.md

-# wordstream App
+# WordStream App

-wordstream App is an app that takes json data from wordstream and parses the geo_location data.
+WordStream App is an app that takes json data from WordStream and parses the geo_location data.

 ## Installation